Age Isn't Everything

 Age Isn't Everything (also known as Life in the Food Chain) is a 1991 comedy film directed by Douglas Katz and starring Jonathan Silverman, Robert Prosky, and Rita Moreno.
-The film premiered at the 1991 American Film Market, and was consecutively released on video by Live Home Video.
+The film premiered at the 1991 American Film Market and was consecutively released on video by Live Home Video.

 Premise

-21-year-old Seymour (Silverman) dreams of becoming an astronaut, but is pressured by his parents (Moreno & Sorvino) to go to Harvard law school and then go into business.
-After graduating, Seymour lets go of his dreams and becomes a business man.
+21-year-old Seymour (Silverman) dreams of becoming an astronaut but is pressured by his parents (Moreno and Sorvino) to go to Harvard law school and then go into business.
+After graduating, Seymour lets go of his dreams and becomes a businessman.
 One day, he wakes up and suddenly feels and acts like an 83-year-old man.
-He is fired from his job for being "too old" and doctors can't explain the situation.
+He is fired from his job for being "too old" and doctors cannot explain the situation.